-As a concerned resident of the City of San Juan Capistrano, I am writing to express my strong opposition to the proposed battery energy storage system (BESS) facility.
+As a concerned resident of the City of Laguna Niguel and the pastor of a church in San Juan Capistrano, I am writing to express my strong opposition to the proposed battery energy storage system (BESS) facility.
 The project applicant, Compass Energy Storage LLC, is proposing to construct, own, and operate an approximately 250-megawatt BESS facility on a 13-acre project site along the northern portion of the City of San Juan Capistrano immediately adjacent to the eastern border of Laguna Niguel.
-The project site, which is less than 1,500 feet from several residential neighborhoods in Laguna Niguel, is confined within a designated general open space hillside surrounded by native plants and significant vegetation, brush, and two recreational nature trails.
-This close proximity to residential areas heightens the potential risk to the community.
+The project site, which is less than 1,500 feet from several residential neighborhoods in Laguna Niguel and even closer to our church, is confined within a designated general open space hillside surrounded by native plants and significant vegetation, brush, and two recreational nature trails.
+This close proximity to residential areas heightens the potential risk to the community and to the parish.